LucasPiedrahita/LucasPiedrahita/README.md

 ### 👋 Hi there I am a developer working on
-:computer:  Web development with HTML, CSS, JavaScript, and React
+:computer:  Web development with React, Javascript, HTML, and CSS

 :bar_chart: Data ETL and analysis with Python
 <!--